The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

-Both ~\cite{SingerWu2011ODM} and ~\cite{SingerWu2012VDM} incorporate additional structures into the graph Laplacian framework: in ~\cite{SingerWu2012VDM} this is an extra orthogonal transformation (estimated from local tangent planes) attached to each weighted edge in the graph; in ~\cite{SingerWu2011ODM} the edge weights are overwritten with signs determined by this orthogonal transformation.
-These methods are successful, partly because they incorporate more local geometry (by estimating tangent planes) en route to dimensionality reduction.
-It is possible to adopt their methodology to tackle problems in much broader contexts, where the local geometric information can be of a different type than tangent spaces.
+This paper stems from the observation that it is possible to adopt the methodology of \cite{SingerWu2011ODM,SingerWu2012VDM} to tackle problems in much broader contexts, where the local geometric information can be of a different type than tangent spaces.
 For instance, many data sets carries abundant structural details on each individual object in the data set, such as pixels in an image, vertices/faces on a triangular mesh, or a collection of persistent diagrams~\cite{TMB2014} representing a shape.
 Typically, kernel eigenmap methods begin by ``abstracting away'' these details, encoding only pairwise similarites using a kernel function.
 The major advantage, like kernel methods in general, is the flexibility (no need to extract explicit features) and efficiency (most kernels are easy to compute); however, in some circumstances, the structural details may themselves be of interest.
 For example, in the geometry processing problem of analyzing large collections of 3D shapes, it is desirable to enable user exploration of shape variations across the collection, for which reducing each individual shape as a graph vertex completely ignores its spatial configuration.
-Furthermore, even when sticking to pairwise similarity scores significantly simplifies the data manipulation, the best way to score similarity (or equivalently, craft the kernel function) is not always clear.
+Furthermore, even when sticking to pairwise similarity scores significantly simplifies the data manipulation, the best way to score similarity (or to craft the kernel function) is not always clear.
 In practice, the similarity measure is often dictated by practical heuristics, which may be misguided for incompletely understood data.